ena-ema-technologies/msdr-16.02.2025/readme.md

 4. Payment Gateway Integration

-- Integrate Stripe as the payment gateway so that customers can easily pay online when placing their order.
+- Integrate Stripe or SSL Commerze as payment gateway so that customers can easily pay online when placing their order.
 - Offer a Cash on Delivery (COD) option for customers who prefer not to make an immediate online payment.

 5. Order Submission and Database Storage